Structure¶

 ¶

-Notebook packages like Jupyter notebook are effective tools for exploratory data analysis, fast prototyping, and communicating results; however, between prototyping and communicating results code should be factored out into proper python modules.
+Notebook packages like Quarto are effective tools for exploratory data analysis, fast prototyping, and communicating results; however, between prototyping and communicating results code should be factored out into proper python modules.
+Compared with Jupyter notebooks, Quarto .qmd

 We have a notebooks folder for all your notebook needs!
-For example, if you are prototyping a "sentence transformer" you can place the notebooks for prototyping this feature in notebooks, e.g. notebooks/sentence_transformer/
+For example, if you are prototyping a "sentence transformer" you can place the notebooks for prototyping this feature in notebooks, e.g. analysis/notebooks/sentence_transformer/

 .